Chapter J2: Work-related groups

 J2038

-At any one time, only one of the joint claimants can be nominated as a responsible
+At any one time, only one of the joint claimants can be nominated as a responsiblecarer or a responsible foster parent (1).

 1 UC Regs, reg 86(2)